Regal fritillary nectaring on bright orange butterfly weed against green prairie

 The Incumbent

-The honeybee has got to go.
+The honeybee has

 Not native.
 Not wildlife.
 Not original.
 And, awkwardly, it can actually crowd out the wild bees it's supposed to symbolize.